 With Johannes = Obadiah, notwithstanding his very unusual religious path, we gain the insights of someone who observed current events (for example, the Crusades), but who himself was not involved therein.
 To be sure, the Obadiah Memoir is almost undoubtedly the first such composition in the Hebrew language in more than 1500 years (reaching back to Nehemiah).

 The Obadiah Memoir describes in vivid detail the author’s life and travels, including his upbringing in the Catholic Church, his conversion to Judaism, his understanding of the Crusades, his memorable meeting with a Karaite who implied that he was the long-awaited Messiah, and much more.

 The musical compositions are exceptional, for they are the only known examples in all of Jewish history of Hebrew prayers set to Gregorian chant.
 Clearly, Johannes = Obadiah knew the musical traditions of the Church well, and he saw no reason why Gregorian chant could not be used for Jewish liturgy as well.
-The result is simply stunning, as the recording posted at this website (still forthcoming) demonstrates.
+The result is simply stunning, as the recordings available at the Jewish Music Research Centre (Hebrew University) demonstrate: